Last Revised: August 19, 2024

 Testing and Certification

-All units must be flow tested and tagged as described in ANSI Z358.1 (most current).
+All new units must be flow tested as described in ANSI Z358.1 (most current).
 Written certification of the test shall be provided to the Project Manager.